xxswatelitexx/Starbound/mad_Exp/full_suit/readme.md

 if status.stat("thead") == 1 and status.stat("tchest") == 1 and status.stat("tleg") == 1 then
 ```

-Because we kept this in initialize as opposed to update.
-The order we put on the clothes is important - since init is only called once.
+Because we kept this in initialize as opposed to update, the order we put on the clothes is important since init is only called once.
-So if we put helmet first and the other 2 after - nothing would happen.
+So if we put helmet first and the other 2 after, nothing would happen.
-While if we put on the other 2 first then helm you will turn blue.
+While if we put on the other 2 first then the helm you will turn blue.